 Using pulsed light to disable the hair follicle the best candidates are those with skin tones on the lighter side and dark hair, because the light targets the pigment (color in the hair).

-Two home devices, Tria Laser 4X, and Silk'n Flash & Go, can be used on the face from the cheekline down.
-(Tria 4X can only be used on women's facial hair.)
+Home devices like Tria Hair Removal Laser Precision, Tria Laser 4X and Silk'n Flash & Go, can be used on the face from the cheekline down.
+(Tria's 4X and Precision can only be used on women's facial hair.)

 Yanik Chauvin / IStock Photo